tomhazledine/a-question-of-code-gatsby/src/episodes/52-what-gear-do-you-use.md

 ---
-title: "What is a Minimum Viable Product?"
+title: "What gear do you use?"
 number: "52"
 date: "2020-03-02"
 audio: "https://media.transistor.fm/.mp3"
-summary: ""
+summary: "Get two nerds in a room and you'll have three opinions about technology."
 ---

-- computers
-- peripherals (keyboards, mice, trackpads)
-- audio
-- video?
-- extra? (e.g. wacom tablet, iPad, servers, etc.)
+We've talked before about the *essential* equipment you need when learning to code, but this week we take a look at *all* the tech and tools that we use everyday.
+Get two nerds in a room and you'll have three opinions about what is the best technology to use.
+A lot of this stuff is definitely optional, but we get utility from using it nonetheless.

+So what kind of equipment gets Ed excited?
+And which bits of kit does Tom think provide the most value?
+Which of our hosts spent way too much on the Worlds Best Pencil?
 Find out all this and more in this week's useful instalment of A Question of Code.

 ## Mentioned in this episode: